deployKF/website/content/guides/platform/deploykf-profiles.md

 !!! info "No Profile = No Access"

-    If a user is not a member of any profiles, they will NOT have any access, even though they may be able to log in.
+    If a [user](#user-entities) is not a member of any [profiles](#profile-definitions), they will NOT have any access, even though they may be able to log in.

-!!! warning "Use Profile Generator Only"

-    You must ONLY use the `deploykf_core.deploykf_profiles_generator` values to manage profile definitions or user assignments.
-    Any manual changes using the UI or other manifests will result in undefined behaviour.

 ---

 ## User Entities

-The [`deploykf_core.deploykf_profiles_generator.users`](https://github.com/deployKF/deployKF/blob/v0.1.1/generator/default_values.yaml#L776-L786) value defines "user" entities.
+The [`deploykf_core.deploykf_profiles_generator.users`](https://github.com/deployKF/deployKF/blob/v0.1.4/generator/default_values.yaml#L945-L955) value defines "user" entities.

+!!! warning "Email Address"

+    Users are identified by the __email address__ which is provided by the [identity provider](./deploykf-authentication.md#external-identity-providers) or [static account](./deploykf-authentication.md#static-userpassword-combinations).

+    This means that each `email` must be unique and only associated to a single `id`.

 For example, you might use the following values to define three users: